github-developer/github-app-template/README.md

 1. Ctrl-C both command-line windows,
 2. Kill all Ruby instances by opening a third Windows command-line window and: `taskkill /f /im ruby.exe`
 3.  restart both commands
-- All the calls to and from the Github API from this application are logged here and can be resent: https://github.com/settings/apps/in-office-power-consumption-tester/advanced
+- All the calls to and from the Github API from this application are logged here and can be re-sent: https://github.com/settings/apps/in-office-power-consumption-tester/advanced